JustinPatenaude/balticathletics/brands/umbro.md

 info: |-
   Umbro is back in Canada!
 They have set up a Canadian distributor and will also be eventually carrying inventory in Canada.

   Umbro is a big name in the soccer world.
-Most apparel but there are some balls and bags available as well.
+Mostly apparel but there are some balls and bags available as well.

 ---